 - Integrity and ethical values.

 - Management's philosophy and operating style.

 - Organisational structure.

 - Assignment of authority and responsibility.

 - Human resource policies and practices.

 - Competence of personnel.

 Control Processes

-The policies, procedures and activities that are part of a control framework, designed to ensure that risks are contained within the level of risk that an organisation is willing to accept.
+The policies, procedures (both manual and automated), and activities that are part of a control framework, designed and operated to ensure that risks are contained within the level that an organisation is willing to accept.